justinrichardsmusic/Random-Code-Examples/Audio/README.md

 web browser also.

 (If you don't have SDL2 installed you will need to download and install it somewhere first!)
+(Note: If you aren't intending on building for Emscripten then you can use MiniAudio which doesn't require any additional downloads)

 Before running the Genie command you will need to first edit the genie.lua file to point to where you have your installation of SDL2.
 For example;